 Let’s dash all hope before we begin.
 You can’t artificially boost your signal with an app.
-Most apps that claim to do so just toggle your mobile data or WiFi on and off or some other super basic trick to reset the connection to the network.
+Most apps that claim to do so just toggle your mobile data or Wi-Fi on and off or some other super basic trick to reset the connection to the network.
 Basically, they are app versions of turning something off and back on again.
-However, there are apps out there that can help you identify problems so you can more easily solve them.
-There are a variety of ways to fix such problems all on your own once you know what to look for.
+However, there are apps out there that can help you identify problems to solve them more easily.
+There are various ways to fix such problems all on your own once you know what to look for.
 Here are the best mobile network booster apps for Android and some other methods too.

 Price: Free / $39.99-$99.99 per year

 GlassWire is a useful networking tool.
 It shows your device’s connection and all of the data it both sends and receives.
 This is useful for folks with slow data speeds but decent signal strength because it can help root out apps that are abusing your data behind closed doors.
 It won’t help diagnose actual signal strength problems, but if something is popping off and using constant data, it’ll definitely manifest as slower speeds and inconsistent connections.
 We recommend starting here, and the free version lets you view the data usage of all of your apps.

 There are several IP Tools apps on the Play Store, but we chose this one for its cheap price tag and relatively good functionality.
 The app has a bunch of functions, including a port scanner, Wi-Fi scanner, a DNS lookup, an IP-host converter, and more.
 This is a bit more hardware than your general networking tools on mobile, but it can provide good insights into why your signal isn’t performing as well as it should (on Wi-Fi, at least).
 The pro version is a single $2.99 in-app purchase.

 Network Cell Info